tme-osx/TME-AIX/crm/Readme.md

 In order to utilize this app please get your access api key from https://maas.apps.prod.rhoai.rh-aiservices-bu.com/

 ## Prerequisites

-- Docker installed on your machine
-- An API key for the Mistral model
+- An API key for the Desired Hosted GenAI Model from Model as a Server Backend

 ### 2. Open your web browser and navigate to: